Colorado Parks and Wildlife (2024)

 Do you have to take a drug test for workers comp in Colorado? ›

 Do you have to take a drug test for workers' comp in Colorado?
-While a drug test isn't required outright like in other states, employers in Colorado can require an injured worker to undergo a post-accident drug test under any circ*mstance, provided the employer has a written drug policy.
+While a drug test isn't required outright like in other states, employers in Colorado can require an injured worker to undergo a post-accident drug test under any circumstance, provided the employer has a written drug policy.

 References